U-boat patrols

 Aircraft attack, aircraft shot down:

-At 12.48 hours, the Sunderland attacked U-448 after obtaining a radar contact near convoy ONS-20.
-U-281 was nearby and assisted by firing at the aircraft with its AA guns during the first attack run.
-The four depth charges fell short, so the aircraft turned around for a second attack, exchanging gunfire with both boats.
-The Sunderland dropped two depth charges on U-448 but was itself badly hit by AA fire from the boat, killing the gunner in the front turret and mortally wounding the navigator.
-The pilot had to ditch the flying boat in heavy seas near the convoy, but he and two men of his crew were killed in the crash.
-Seven survivors were picked up by HMS Drury.
-U-448 was heavily damaged by the last two depth charges and was forced to abort her patrol.
-Strafing killed one crewman and wounded two.
+The flying boat attacked U-448 at 12.48 hrs after obtaining a radar contact near convoy ONS 20.
+U-281 was nearby and assisted by putting up flak during the first attack run.
+The four depth charges dropped fell short, so the aircraft turned around for a second run, exchanging gunfire with both boats.
+The Sunderland then dropped two depth charges on U-448, but was heavily hit by flak, which killed the nose gunner and mortally wounded the navigator.
+The pilot had to ditch in heavy seas near the convoy.
+He and two aircrew died in the crash, but the remaining seven were picked up by HMS Drury.
+U-448 was seriously damaged by the last two depth charges and was forced to return to base.
+Strafing killed one man and wounded two.
 [Oberbootsmaat Fritz Döhler] (Sources: Franks/Zimmerman)

 About this data